openpnp/openpnp/ReferencePushPullFeeder.md

 The Locations define the orientation and location of the feeder _or rather of the tape_ in the feeder.
 Because it is much easier for computer vision to precisely see the sprocket holes than the parts in the tape's pockets, the sprocket holes will be used for precise tape location calibration.
 Given tape width and pitch settings, the ReferencePushPullFeeder can then use EIA 481 standardized tape geometry to deduce precise pick locations from the sprocket holes.

-Normally, you let computer vision get the locations automatically for you.
+Normally, you let computer vision get the locations automatically for you (see section [Locations Auto-Setup](#locations-auto-setup) below).
 When this is not possible e.g. for transparent tapes or when the camera can't reach the feeder, you can set the locations up using the standard capture buttons.
 Read the tooltips on the field labels to learn which location is which.

 For computer vision to work reliably, it is recommended to have a contrasting background behind the tape's sprocket holes.
 For best robustness use a vivid (i.e. high saturation) color, like the "green screen" that is used in movie special effects.
 The color-screening method works across a large range of brightnesses, even in difficult lighting/shadow situations.
 The ReferencePushPullFeeder comes with a default vision pipeline that should work out of the box for a green-yello-orange-red range of screening colors.
 However, the vision process is very flexible and also works with any custom sprocket hole detection method and many pipeline result types.
 So if your machine has a monochrome camera or non-color background, don't give up yet.
 In this case you need to edit the vision pipeline, see the [[Vision|ReferencePushPullFeeder#vision--calibration]] section below.